emmercm/igir/docs/roms/headers.md

 There are a handful of consoles where it is common for their ROMs to have extra data at the beginning of the file (a "header") that wasn't present on the physical ROM chip.

-Some of these headers are used to tell the emulator information about how to emulate the game (Atari 7800 "A78", NES "iNES", Famicom Disk System "FDS", etc.).
-There are other consoles where it is somewhat common to find the ROMs without a header (Atari Lynx "LYX", SNES "SFC").
+Some of these headers are used to tell the emulator information about how to emulate the game (Atari 7800 "A78," NES "iNES," Famicom Disk System "FDS," etc.).
+There are other consoles where it is somewhat common to find the ROMs without a header (Atari Lynx "LYX," SNES "SFC").

 ## Header detection